 You are able to grade the amount of force on each key because your skin, joint and muscle sensors transmit information about the resistance you meet while pressing down each key.
 Your brain compares it previous typing success and the results on the screen, and makes adjustments in fractions of a second.
 This is sensory processing at work.

 Can children with hypermobility improve their sensory processing and thereby improve the quality of their movements in daily life?
 Absolutely.
 Because sensory processing is a complex skill, addressing each component of functional performance will give the hypermobile child more skills.
 Building muscular strength within a safe range of joint movement is only one aspect of treatment.
+If your child is experiencing difficulty in gym or playing sports, please read Should Your Hypermobile Child Play Sports? for some useful ways to think about what you say to your child.
 Positioning a child to give them more sensory feedback while in action is essential.
 Increasing overall sensory processing by using other sensory input modalities is often ignored but very helpful.
-To learn more about how to help your child handle hypermobility, check out Joint Protection for Hypermobile Toddlers: It’s What Not To Do That Matters Most , Should Hypermobile Kids Use Backpacks? and Teach Kids With EDS and Low Tone: Don’t Hold It In!
+To learn more about how to help your child handle hypermobility, check out Hypermobile Kids, Sleep, And The Hidden Problem With Blankets, Should Hypermobile Kids Use Backpacks? and Teach Kids With EDS and Low Tone: Don’t Hold It In!
 I’ll bet that you didn’t think of toileting as a proprioceptive issue.
-It is an interoceptive issue, the kind of proprioception of the internal organs.
-But it can be a real issue for hyper mobile kids.
+When thinking about toileting, it is an interoceptive issue; the kind of proprioception that involves internal organs.
+This can be a real issue for hypermobile kids.